Chicken 'n' Chips with jalapeño mayonnaise

 Ingredients

-• 4 boneless corn-fed chicken thighs
+• 4 boneless corn-fed chicken drumsticks

 • Panko breadcrumbs